Anthony-Murray/code_institute_p1_amcareers/README.md

 ### Design Choices

-I researched other careers education / consultancy websites to for inspiration focusing on find a professional, responsive and clean layouts that aligned to my own vision.
+I researched other careers education / consultancy websites for inspiration focusing on finding a professional, responsive and clean layouts that aligned to my own vision.
 I based my site design on the layout of [The Code Insititutes](https://codeinstitute.net/ie/) website.
-Although there are some examples of career coaching websites most (in my oponion) are pporly designed.
+Although there are some examples of career coaching websites most (in my opinion) are poorly designed.

 Engaging with parents to grab their attention needs to be done quickly.
-The imagery used on the site was chosen to grab their attention focusing on teenagers contempleating.
-The hero section includes a picture of the consultant to proivide proof and early evidence that there is a face behind the brand.
+The imagery used on the site was chosen to grab their attention focusing on teenagers contemplating.
+The hero section includes a picture of the consultant to provide proof and early evidence that there is a face behind the brand.

-At the wireframing stage I decided to adopt a mobile first approach after reading this excellent article on [Browser Stack.](https://www.browserstack.com/guide/how-to-implement-mobile-first-design)
+At the wire-framing stage I decided to adopt a mobile first approach after reading this excellent article on [Browser Stack.](https://www.browserstack.com/guide/how-to-implement-mobile-first-design)

 ### Colours

-Colour psychology plays an important role in webdesign.
+Colour psychology plays an important role in web-design.
 In choosing a colour combination I decided on blue and white on reading of the following article on [Medium.com](https://medium.com/@bloominari/color-psychology-in-web-design-f60656b8f313).
 Recognising the importance of having a AAA compliant palette as recommended by the WCAG I choose #1b365d as the base colour as recommended here by the [University of Sussex](http://www.sussex.ac.uk/tel/resource/tel_website/accessiblecontrast/?q=FFFFFF~003b49~1d4289~94a596~e56db1~d3273e~00bfb2~d6d2c4~ffc845~dc582a~41b6e6~1b365d~be84a3~5d3754~7da1c4~f2c75c~d0d3d4~007a78~000000)